omerbalyali/dotfiles/README.md

 # .dotfiles

+---

+## ⚠️ **Do not use the dotfiles as it is, feel free to fork or clone and customise for your use case.**

 This dotfiles repo contains an opinionated macOS development/regular-use environment with an automated setup, compatible with macOS 11 Big Sur.

 It's not intended to fit for different needs, and may broke your system under some conditions.
 Setup includes highly-specified locations for some settings/apps/files, therefore it's cautioned to be configured and confirmed manually before going forward with the setup.